Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 \dot{m}_{H,\text{out}} + \dot{m}_{C,\text{out}}}
 $$

-Now, will complete an energy balance within the control volume:
+Now, will complete an energy balance within the control volume assuming the fluids do not mix:

 $$
 \dot{E}_{CV} = \dot{Q} - \dot{W} + \sum \dot{m}_{\text{in}} \left(h_{\text{in}} + PE_{\text{in}} + KE_{\text{in}} \right) - \sum \dot{m}_{\text{out}} \left(h_{\text{out}} + PE_{\text{out}} + KE_{\text{out}} \right)
 $$

-Then, with the steady state and adiabatic assumption, as well as assuming $\dot{W} = 0$ and kinetic and potential energy are negligible-- a typical assumption for heat exchangers-- this equation simplifies to:
+Then, with the steady state and adiabatic assumption (no external heat transfer), as well as assuming $\dot{W} = 0$ and kinetic and potential energy are negligible-- a typical assumption for heat exchangers-- this equation simplifies to:

 $$
 \boxed{ \dot{m}_H \left( h_{H,in} - h_{H,out} \right)